dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

 It often happens that you want/have to make changes to an existing instruction.
-For example, you want to add an additional argument, change the return type of the result, change the implementation which requires thinking about what should happen to existing Records in the cache.
+For example, you want to add an additional argument, change the return type of the result or change the implementation which requires thinking about what should happen to existing Records in the cache.
 This is what "migrations" are for.

 ASR implements a revisioning system for Records for handling this problem which revolves around defining functions for updating existing records to be compatible with the newest implementation of the instructions.

-In the following we will continue with the example of calculating the most stable crystal structure.
+In the following, we will continue with the example of calculating the most stable crystal structure.
 It would be interesting to compare some of ASE's other calculators.
 However, at the moment, the `energy` instruction is hardcoded to use the EMT calculator and we will have to